678-685-1821

 • Doc B. Thompson

-Research and Remnants of the Battle
+Research and Remnants of the Bible

 Seeing Thompson’s name prompted Mrs. Faye Adamson Secik, who grew up in the house, to seek more information from the Veteran’s Administration in Washington, D.C.
 They had no way of knowing that years after their death, their signatures in 1864 would arouse the curiosity of one of the descendants of the defenders of Jonesboro.